Requirements | Education | AXP | ARE | Initial Licensure

 - Complete the Architectural Education Reimbursement Request Form and send the completed form to the Board;

-- Have NCARB send verification your NCARB Record establishment (ARE Eligibility Notice) directly to the Board;
+- Have NCARB send verification of your NCARB Record establishment (ARE Eligibility Notice) directly to the Board;

 - Your request and transcript must be received within 12 months of graduation from the NAAB-accredited architecture program.

 Allow six to eight weeks for processing.
 Reimbursement will be in the form of a check from the State of Nebraska.